 The S3?!
 That was a bunch of Ss ago.
 Six whole Ss ago, unless the Macalope’s math is off.
 OK, there was the iPhone-killing S9, the iPhone-killing S8, the iPhone-killing S7 and the iPhone-killing S6.
 Then you also had your iPhone-killing S5 and the iPhone-killing S4.
 And then—yeah, this math checks out—the iPhone-killing S3.

 Of course, you also had some iPhone-killing Galaxy Notes in there, too.
 One of which kept asploding.

-Pundits were very willing to look past the Galaxy Note S7’s combustibility so he fully expects that any concerns about the company’s performance will be hand-waved away.
+very willing to look past the Galaxy Note S7’s combustibility so he fully expects that any concerns about the company’s performance will be hand-waved away.
 While we spent several quarters being sprayed in the face by a firehose full of histrionics over rumors of poor iPhone X sales that later turned out to be incorrect, reports of actual poor sales of the Galaxy S9 will quickly scroll off our news feeds.
 The Macalope is quite certain we’ll soon be hearing how it’s actually the Galaxy S10 that will kill the iPhone.

 If you listen carefully, you can hear it being written right now!